configcat/docs/website/docs/sdk-reference/java.md

 ```java
 client.close()
 ```
-You can close all singleton client instance and release all associated resources on application exit.
+You can close all singleton client instances and release all associated resources on application exit.

 ```java
 ConfigCatClient.closeAll();